MS in Business Analytics & Information Systems

 • Relevant work experience in information technology, information services, business analytics, or related sectors.

 • This is a very important component of our admissions criteria.
-We will consider students with extensive industry experience, even if they have less than desired GMAT or GRE scores.
+We will consider students with extensive industry experience, even if they have less than desired GMAT or GRE scores, and even if their work experience is not in information technology or related fields.

 • Two letters of recommendations.